Is this a Waste Land? (2017 )

 Is this a Waste Land? is currently in creation.

-It will be available for touring from May 2017.
+This work is currently available for touring.
 Please get in touch if you would like more information about programming.

 Artistic Direction: Charlotte Spencer